Trava: Fist Planet

-When Katsuhito Ishii (Smuggler, My Darling Of The Mountains) and Takeshi Koike (Redline) get together (Party 7, Cha no Aji), very nice things are bound to happen.
-Back in 2003 the two of them teamed up to produce an original animation series.
+When Katsuhito Ishii and Takeshi Koike get together, very nice things are bound to happen.
+In 2003 the two of them teamed up to produce an original animation series.
 While things didn't go as planned and the series was never realized, the pilot survived and made it on its own accord, living on as a sad but near-perfect relic of what could have been.

 It's not just the production background of the pilot that makes this such a rarity though.
-The crux of Trava is a close derivative of a style of comedy that is pretty unique to Japan (manzai).
-Takeshi Kitano is probably the most famous manzai representative (as part of the Two Beat duo), yet even his work never made it to West.
+The crux of Trava is a close derivative of a style of comedy that is pretty unique to Japan (the manzai skits).
+Takeshi Kitano is probably the most famous manzai representative (as part of the Two Beat duo), yet even his work never made it to the West.
 The cultural and verbal barrier is just too big a gap to bridge.
 Trava features a very similar sense of humor, relying on constant, deadpan banter between its two main protagonists in order to amuse the audience.
-If you're not used to it, it might come off as pretty awkward in the beginning (both pacing and delivery are very different from what we know), but I must say I warmed up to it pretty quickly.
+If you're not used to it, it might come off as pretty awkward at the beginning (both pacing and delivery are very different from what we know), but I warmed up to it quickly.

-The soundtrack is pretty decent, although it could've done with slightly better music direction.
+The soundtrack is pretty decent, although a slightly better music direction would've been appreciated.
 If you compare this to Koji Morimoto's work (which I think, soundtrack-wise, could be put in the same category) you'll quickly notice that Ishii doesn't make good use of the strengths of the music.
-The score is quite varied and the right tracks are underneath the right scenes, but still there is a small miss-match between what you see and what you hear.
+The score is quite varied and the right tracks are underneath the right scenes, even so, there is a small miss-match between what you see and what you hear.
 Voice acting on the other hand is absolutely amazing.
-The delivery, the timing and the ad-libs are all spot on, crafting the characters into a very likable bunch.
+The delivery, the timing, and the ad-libs are all spot on, crafting the characters into a very likable bunch.